 Britain has the perfect climate for some of the most delicious wild mushrooms known to man.
 They grow in our woods, pastures and hedges by the bucketful, yet almost all of us ignore this natural bounty.

 This is a tragedy.
 Many of the commonest mushrooms are not only superbly edible, but cost a small fortune in delicatessens, let alone on a restaurant menu.

-These forays are conducted in the spectacular scenery of Mid-Wales.
+These forays are conducted by foraging expert, Daniel Butler, in the spectacular scenery of Mid-Wales.
 Unlike many other forays, they focus on edible species.
 They are all about what is good to eat – and what to avoid.
 The height-of-season breaks (Sept/Oct) usually begin at The Abbey-Cwm-Hir Village Hall at 9.45am.
 We drive from here to a local fungal hotspot and wander for three hours through the trees identifying and talking about fungi.
 This is followed by a mushroom-based meal, preserving and tasting sessions in Daniel’s converted 17th century milking parlour.
 The day ends around 4pm.

 But there are also simpler, cheaper and shorter breaks from May to November.
 These target just one or two particularly edible species and last for just a morning.
 They are particularly suited to families and while the range of fungi tends to be smaller, yields are often large (guests take home their hauls)

 Mid Wales breaks Welcome to the wonderful world of wild mushroom hunting.
 Although these breaks are set in Mid-Wales, the lessons learned here can be applied everywhere, because fungi know no boundaries.
 Provided conditions are right, almost every species is theoretically global in distribution (the biggest porcino ever found was a 7 kg monster in the Snowy Mountains of Australia).